-Section 1.1 You are enrolled in BlueMedicare Value, which is a Medicare PPO
+Section 1.1 You are enrolled in BlueMedicare Patriot, which is a Medicare PPO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, BlueMedicare Value.
+You are covered by Medicare, and you have chosen to get your Medicare health care coverage through our plan, BlueMedicare Patriot.
 We are required to cover all Part A and Part B services.
-However, cost-sharing and provider access in this plan differ from Original Medicare.
+However, cost sharing and provider access in this plan differ from Original Medicare.

-BlueMedicare Value is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+BlueMedicare Patriot is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.
+This plan does not include Part D prescription drug coverage.